microdee/md.Nuke.Cola/README.md

 > [!NOTE]
 > Unlike scripts, each C# project build plugin needs to be named uniquely in one project.

+## Disable re-discovering plugins

+Building plugins can take a long time, and if nuke is run repeatedly this can get worse pretty quickly.
+For this reason if `REUSE_COMPILED` environment variable is set to 1 or `--ReuseCompiled` is present in command line arguments, plugins are only re-built / re-discovered the first time they're needed.
+Consecutive runs assume that nothing is changed.

+This is useful for CI runs or when nuke is run frequently locally.

+As an extra Nuke.Cola provides `build.ps1` / `build.sh` entry points which also respect these indicators, so they can skip directly to executing the build without going through all the checks and preparations.

 # Folder Composition